Baron Howard de Walden: History

 At the death of Lord Howard de Walden and Braybrooke in 1797 without any issue, the barony of Howard de Walden passed to the only other heir—the representative of the 3rd Earl of Suffolk's younger daughter, Lady Elizabeth Felton.
 Her daughter Elizabeth Felton had married as his 2nd wife John Hervey, 1st Earl of Bristol, and their grandson was Frederick Hervey, 4th Earl of Bristol (1730–1803).
 He had inherited the earldom only upon the death of two older brothers.
 At his death, his second but eldest surviving son inherited the earldom as 5th Earl and eventually became the 1st Marquess of Bristol.
-However, the barony of Howard de Walden passed out of the Hervey family too, to a great-grandson, Charles Ellis, 6th Baron Howard de Walden, who inherited in 1803 also became 2nd Baron Seaford.
+However, the barony of Howard de Walden passed out of the Hervey family, to a great-grandson, Charles Ellis, 6th Baron Howard de Walden, who inherited in 1803 and also became 2nd Baron Seaford.
 The Ellis family owed their wealth to sugar plantations at Montpelier in the Colony of Jamaica, although Charles lived in England and does not seem to have visited there until in his mid-forties.
 The family's English properties comprised a house in Audley Square, London, and an estate at Seaford in Sussex.

 The young Lord Howard de Walden (1799–1868), aged four when he inherited the title from his great-grandfather, eventually married Lady Lucy Cavendish-Scott-Bentinck, youngest daughter of William Bentinck, 4th Duke of Portland, and sister and co-heiress of the reclusive John Bentinck, 5th Duke of Portland.
 With her childless sister, Viscountess Ossington, she inherited the Duke of Portland's London estate in Marylebone in 1879.
 Building leases granted from the mid-18th century began to make huge financial returns from the 1870s and quickly made the Howard de Walden family one of the wealthiest in the country.
 Charles died in 1868 and his heir had to wait until the death of his mother in 1899 before receiving his London inheritance.
 Meanwhile the indebted Jamaican estates were conveyed to his younger brother Evelyn in 1891.